 Bear in mind that these criteria are meant not as rigid checklists but as broad guidelines that can help you as you do your research.

-The CRAAP Test (Currency, Relevance, Authority, Accuracy, Purpose) was created by Sarah Blakeslee of the Meriam Library at California State University, Chico, and "is a list of questions to help you evaluate the information you find."
-The questions in the tabbed sections above have been reprinted or adapted from this original set of evaluation criteria and are used by permission of the Meriam Library.
+These criteria and questions are based on the CRAAP Test (Currency, Relevance, Authority, Accuracy, Purpose).
+This test was created by Sarah Blakeslee of the Meriam Library at California State University, Chico.
+The questions in the tabbed sections above have been adapted or reprinted from this original set of evaluation criteria and are used by permission of the Meriam Library.
 UMW librarians are responsible for the examples that illustrate the questions.